zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Ann begins our dialogue by saying to Milo, “I’ve ha d it.”
-When someone says they “have had it,” he means he is no longer able t o tolerate or allow something.
+When someone says they “have had it,” he means he is no longer able to tolerate or allow something.
 When a situation becomes so difficult or so impossi ble for someone that the person no longer wants to deal with it – no longer wants to, we would say, “put up with it” – that person might say that he’s “had it.”
 Another phrasal verb we use in this situation is “to be fed (fed) up.”
 If someo ne says, “I’m fed up,” he means he’s angry.
 He’s mad and he doesn’t want to put up with, or tolerate, a situation any longer.

 Ann has a problem with Jim.
 She says, “Jim has got to go,” meaning Jim must leave.
 Milo says, “Go?
 He’s my best friend.”
 So, Ji m is Milo’s best friend.
 Milo continues, “I told him,” meaning I told Jim, “he co uld stay here until he got back on his feet.”
 So, Milo has told his friend Jim that  Jim could live at his house “until he got back on his feet.”